felliott/isp-deploy/README.md

 # Setting up ISP / Experimenter / Jam

-The quickest way to set up the environment is to run the install.sh script provided in the [Common Development Environment](https://github.com/felliott/cde) repo.
+The quickest way to set up the environment is to run the install.sh script provided in the [isp-deploy](https://github.com/felliott/isp-deploy) repo.
 This script will:

 1. checkout the submodules for the constituent projects
 2. build docker images for each project